 Negotiating with your insurance company can be difficult.
 The adjuster may engage in tricky insurance negotiating tactics you need to watch for after an accident.
 If you don’t, it’s easy to lose the funds you need for a full recovery.

-The lawyers at Kohan & Bablove LLP can help you protect your claim.
+The lawyers at Kohan & Bablove Injury Attorneys can help you protect your claim.
 Before you negotiate with an insurance company, take advantage of a free consultation by calling 1-844-404-2400 or by completing the online contact form below.